 Installation

 The reVISit project is open-source – meaning anyone can see the entire codebase.
 Most of the work that is done to create a new study is done by making changes to this codebase.
-Because of this, we will start by “forking the repository”.

 You should see a “fork” button on the same row as the name of the repository.
 When you fork a repository, you are essentially creating your own copy of the repository in your GitHub account.
 This means that any changes you commit and push to this new repository will not affect the main source code.
-Instead, you or your organization will be able to have a central location for all of your studies.

 When forking the repository, you will be prompted for some basic information about this repository (such as the desired name).
-Once you've forked the repository into your own github account, you can clone the repository to your local computer.
+Once you've forked the repository into your own GitHub account, you can clone the repository to your local computer.

 You can rename the repository to suit your needs, but if you change the name, you also need to adjust the VITE_BASE_PATH in your .env file to reflect that change.